TheOdinProject/curriculum/nodeJS/express/environment_variables.md

 #### Environment variables are always strings

-Even if you load or assign an environment variable with something other than a string, such as a number, the value stored will always be a string.
-If you want to use an environment variable as an actual number, you must convert it to one.
+Environment variables will always be strings, even if you give it something else like a number.
+If you want to use an environment variable as a number, you must convert it first.

 </div>